xantari/dmd-extensions/README.md

 Probably on Vista too, but who cares.
 If you're still running WinXP then you have my sincerest sympathy, but that's as far as I go. ;)

+## Breaking Changes

+Since version 1.8 data types in configuration files are now culture invariant.
+Meaning if you are running under a Windows UI Culture such as German which normally represents decimals with commas instead of periods you will need to change your configuration file
+(such as DMDDevice.ini) to use periods for decimal data.
+The most common example would be those users who are using `dotsize` setting in your DMDDevice.ini.
+This was done to standardize the format of numeric data accross different languages.

 ## Troubleshooting